-- Multiply the number of eligible economically disadvantaged students by fifty percent to get the economically disadvantaged total.
-The economically disadvantaged count includes students determined eligible for benefits by: - A. Income: Comparison of current Income Eligibility Guidelines (IEGs) to the household's application to determine eligibility (for more information see Income Eligibility Guidelines on the Texas Department of Agriculture website) - B. Categorically Eligible: - Direct Certification: Household participation in one of the following programs: - a) Supplemental Nutritional Assistance Program (SNAP) - b) Temporary Assistance for Needy Families (TANF) - c) Food Distribution Program on Indian Reservations (FDPIR)
+- ☐ Multiply the number of eligible economically disadvantaged student counts by 0.10 to get the economically disadvantaged total.
+The economically disadvantaged count includes students determined eligible for benefits by: - A. Income: Comparison of current Income Eligibility Guidelines (IEGs) to the household's application to determine eligibility (for more information see Income Eligibility Guidelines on the Texas Department of Agriculture website) - B. Categorically Eligible: - 1) Direct Certification: Household participation in one of the following programs: - a) Supplemental Nutritional Assistance Program(SNAP) - b) Temporary Assistance for Needy Families(TANF) - c) Food Distribution Program on Indian Reservations(FDPIR)

-- 2) Other Source Categorically Eligible: Participation in the one the following programs: - a) Homeless, including runaways and individuals displaced by declared disasters - b) Migrant - c) Foster - d) Designated state or federally funded pre-kindergarten programs, including Early Head Start, Even Start, and Head Start - e) SNAP, TANF, or FDPIR eligible students who are not directly certified - Students whose family income qualify for free and/or reduced lunch but do not complete an application for free and/or reduced lunch are identified as Other Economic Disadvantaged.
+- 2) Other Source Categorically Eligible: Participation in the one the following programs: - a) Homeless, including runaways and individuals displaced by declared disasters - b) Migrant - c) Foster - d) Designated state or federally funded pre-kindergarten programs, including Early Head Start, Even Start, and HeadStart - e) SNAP, TANF, or FDPIR eligible students who are not directly certified